Bloom-host/BloomDocs/docs/getting_started/overview.md

 ---

 Most of the articles in this documentation were created by our community.
 You can help us too!
-Visit our guide on [How to contribute to our docs](../extras/contributing.md) to learn more.
+Visit our guide on [how to contribute to our docs](https://github.com/Bloom-host/BloomDocs/blob/master/README.md) to learn more.

 ## Introduction
 ![logo](/getting_started/overview/2.png)